atpsoft/atpsoft.github.io/_pages/about.md

 Our name is also inspired by the <a href="https://biologydictionary.net/atp/">ATP molecule</a>.<br />

 We are a small development shop started by two brothers.
-We are longtime software developers, but relatively new to our latest area of focus: mobile app development.
+We are lifelong software developers, but relatively new to our latest area of focus: mobile app development.
 We like to build quality software that is both easy to use and highly customizable - a combination that can be challenging to pull off.

 Our first app is a todo list app for iOS: <a href="http://jadetasks.com">Jade Tasks</a>.
 It's a labor of love that we use ourselves every day.